praveenprince/ML_ClassRoom/README.md

-# MAchine Learning ClassRoom Training
+# Machine Learning ClassRoom Training
 All the sample projects created and executed as part of classroom training

 # Week 1